Yoomee/frontend-standards/form-guidelines.md

 * Could this block a user from continuing?
 * If it is required, what happens if the answer is not true?

-##Help text
+##Labels and other text

-Put help text in a localisation file in the project.
+Put form text such as labels and help text in a localisation file in the project.
 If there is not a file, create on in the config/locales folder called forms.yml.
 See the Rails docs for more info. [http://guides.rubyonrails.org/i18n.html#translations-for-active-record-models](http://guides.rubyonrails.org/i18n.html#translations-for-active-record-models)

+Help text is the text that goes with a field explaining what it is for and giving guidance on how to fill it in.
+For accessibilty, always use a label with a form field, don't rely solely on placeholders.

 ## Forms of address